laPepita/Fabrizio/_posts/2017-01-05-books-that-i-recommend.md

 and

-Susan M. Weinschenk's - 100 Things every designer needs to konw about people
+Susan M. Weinschenk's - 100 Things every designer needs to know about people